A fictional situation or proposition used to explain a complicated subject.

 There are many types of examples that a presenter can use to help an audience better understand a topic and the key points of a presentation.
-These include specific situations, problems, or stories designed to help illustrate a principle, method, or phenomenon.
-They are useful because they can make an abstract concept more concrete for an audience by providing a specific case.
+These include specific situations, problems, or stories intended to help communicate a more general idea.
 There are three main types of examples: brief, extended, and hypothetical.

 Brief examples are used to further illustrate a point that may not be immediately obvious to all audience members but is not so complex that is requires a more lengthy example.
 Brief examples can be used by the presenter as an aside or on its own.
 A presenter may use a brief example in a presentation on politics in explaining the Electoral College.
 Since many people are familiar with how the Electoral College works, the presenter may just mention that the Electoral College is based on population and a brief example of how it is used to determine an election.
 In this situation it would not be necessary for a presented to go into a lengthy explanation of the process of the Electoral College since many people are familiar with the process.